Archer County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: The court may order you to complete a DUI education program or alcohol awareness course as part of your sentence.
-You must provide proof of completion to the DPS to reinstate your license.
+- Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered classes as a condition of reinstatement.

 Special Programs